severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

 towards interactions with small groups (2-3) of children if deemed desirable after the first field deployments.

-The robot design will put an strong emphasise on the practicalities of using technology in difficult environments like a refugee camp: the hardware will be rugged, modular (so that broken parts can easily be replaced), the robot's cover will be made out of silicon to protect the robot against water, dust, shocks.
-The robot will be entirely self-sufficient, not requiring any specific wifi or phone network to operate.
-We aim at having a typical battery autonomy of one full day.

 Another critical aspect of the project relates to how the robot will store and protect the potentially highly sensitive data that is recorded during the interactions.
 Data will only be stored on the robot itself (no external cloud